OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-044.md

 ## Psalm 44:24

 > Why do You hide Your face
-> And forget our affliction and oppression?
+> And ignore our affliction and oppression?

 ---

 ## Psalm 44:25

-> For our souls have sunk down into the dust;
+> For our souls have been brought down to the dust;
 > Our bodies cling to the earth.

 ## Psalm 44:26

-> Rise up, be our help,
+> Arise, be our aid,
-> And redeem us because of Your mercy.
+> And redeem us because of Your lovingkindness.